cheddar-me/pecorino/README.md

 And then execute:

     $ bundle install

-Or install it yourself as:

-    $ gem install pecorino

-## Usage

-First, add and run the migration to create the pecorino tables:

     $ bin/rails g pecorino:install
     $ bin/rails db:migrate

+## Usage

-Once that is done, you can use Pecorino to start defining your throttles.
+Once the installation is done you can use Pecorino to start defining your throttles.
 Imagine you have a resource called `vault` and you want to limit the number of updates to it to 5 per second.
 To achieve that, instantiate a new `Throttle` in your controller or job code, and then trigger it using `Throttle#request!`.
 A call to `request!` registers 1 token getting added to the bucket.
 If the bucket is full, or the throttle is currently in "block" mode (has recently been triggered), a `Pecorino::Throttle::Throttled` exception will be raised.

 ```ruby
 throttle = Pecorino::Throttle.new(key: "vault", leak_rate: 5, capacity: 5)